 Italian Grammar Bank

-ITALIAN PRONOUNS
+ITALIAN PERSONAL PRONOUNS

 Personal pronouns are key words in the Italian language, used to replace the names of people or things spoken of.